As a 3d printing company, we always get asked: "how much does it cost to 3d print?".

 Our answer has always been "it depends" as there are factors that contribute to the cost of 3d printing.
 You're looking at anywhere between $3 to $1000(or even more) for the cost to 3d print based on these factors.

 So today, we're breaking down each factor for you.
-If you're looking for a 3d printing service or looking into 3d printing as a business, this guide should help you understand how pricing works when it comes to 3d printing.
+If you're 3D printing at home, then those factors are your material, electricity and 3D printer cost.
+But if you're looking for a 3d printing service or looking into starting a 3D printing business, this guide should help you understand how pricing works when it comes to 3d printing.

 With the 3d model on hand, we can calculate the total volume of the model, including the generated supports.
 The total volume lets us know how much material is needed to 3d print your file.

 In short, the larger the volume, the higher the cost.
-There are ways to reduce this cost, and one of them is to hollow your model.
+There are ways to reduce the cost of 3D printing, and one of them is to hollow your model.

 A 3ft model can have less volume than a 1ft model if the 1ft model is solid on the inside, while the 3ft model is hollow.